mobregozo/astillero-vanoli/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Astillero Vanoli

+This will potentially be the Marketing Page of a small argentinian shipyard, stay tunned!